World Chefs: Compestine brings Eastern balance to Western kitchens

-NEW YORK Chinese-born chef Ying Chang Compestine is on a mission to demystify Asian cooking and help westerners enjoy some of the flavors and benefits of the food of her childhood.
+NEW YORK, Sept 9 Chinese-born chef Ying Chang Compestine is on a mission to demystify Asian cooking and help westerners enjoy some of the flavors and benefits of the food of her childhood.

 The San Francisco-based Compestine has published 19 books, including an adult novel and children's books.
 Her latest, "Cooking with an Asian Accent: Eastern Wisdom in a Western Kitchen," offers ways to infuse healthy meals with Asian flavors, minus the obscure ingredients and equipment.